Modularity from $q$-series: Abstract

 \section{Abstract}

-In 1975, G. E. Andrews challenged the mathematics community to address L. Ehrenpreis' problem, which was to directly prove the modularity of the Rogers-Ramanujan $q$-series' summatory forms.
-This question is important because many different $q$-series appearing in combinatorics, representation theory, and physics often seem to be ``mysteriously" modular, yet there is no general test to confirm this directly from the exotic $q$-series expressions.
-In this note, we solve this general problem using $q$-series algebra and $q$-series systems of differential equations.
-Specifically, we establish a necessary and sufficient condition under which a vector of holomorphic $q$-series on $|q|<1$ forms a \emph{vector-valued modular function}.
-This result offers a clear and conceptual path to modularity for "strange" $q$-series.
+In 1975, G. E. Andrews challenged the mathematics community to address L. Ehrenpreis' problem: give a direct proof of the modularity of the summation forms of the Rogers--Ramanujan $q$-series.
+This question is important because many $q$-series in combinatorics, representation theory, and physics appear to be ``mysteriously'' modular, even when their modularity is not visible from their summation formulas.
+In this note we give a $q$-series and analytic-continuation criterion for recognizing such modularity.
+The method uses finite $q$-series algebra, first-order $q$-differential systems, and monodromy.
+We apply the criterion to the Rogers--Ramanujan pair, by carefully applying the finite Schur polynomial recurrences and a finite product comparison of Andrews.